It’s been a long time since I have talked about Google Panda and other algorithm updates.

 - Get rid of all such unwanted indexed pages/part of your blog.
 Instead of using robots.txt, use noindex meta tag to get rid of such pages or part of your blog.

 Find duplicate Meta descriptions and titles:

 For example: Don’t use too many H2 or too many H3 tags in a post.
 Use proper headings when necessary.
-When I was auditing ShoutMeLoud old posts, I realized I have many content which have 1 H1 tag and 5 H3 tags, and most of these content are getting 0 search engine traffic.
-Article length do impact search engine ranking, and adding rich content like slides, videos further helps in improving the quality of your content.
+When I was auditing ShoutMeLoud old posts, I realized I have much content which has 1 H1 tag and 5 H3 tags, and most of these contents are getting 0 search engine traffic.

 Integrate known Google SEO ranking factors:

 - Your design should give enjoyable user experience.

 - Include Google authorship.

 - Hide dates from Google search

 - Include social signals by integrating your website with Facebook, Google Plus, YouTube, Twitter and other web.20 properties.